SuboptimalEng/graphite/README.md

 # Graphite
-✍️ A local-first Markdown note-taking app.
+✍️ A minimal, local-first Markdown note-taking app built with Vue.js and Electron.